USoftNL/udocs/docs/USoft_for_administrators/USoft_Binder/USoft_Binder_variables.md

 User Application {user}
 ```

-where '{user}' is the predefined 'user' variable that has the database user (specified on the Database tab of the Project Properties sheet) as its value.
+where `{user}` is the predefined 'user' variable that has the database user (specified on the Database tab of the Project Properties sheet) as its value.
 If the current database user is SALES_DEV, the item name will be displayed as

 ```
 User Application SALES_DEV